ferraridamiano/units_converter/README.md

 name:LENGTH.inches, value:39.370078740157474, stringValue:39.37007874, symbol:in
 ```

+## Convert a unit to all the another units
-### Example 2: convert 1 degree in all the other angles units.
+**Example 2**: convert 1 degree in all the other angles units.
 This time we want also to specify that we just want 7 significant figures and we don't want trailing zeros (e.g. 1.000000 -> 1).

 ```dart
 // Initialization of the object